-- Beware of "instance profiles" that your cluster VMs may have ability to modify - DNS records, - autoscaling groups, - load balancers... - ...because all applications can also get those permissions! - Just call the cloud's metadata service and get a token with permissions - Applications are also "the VM" to the cloud
+- Beware of "instance profiles" that your cluster VMs may have ability to modify - DNS records, - autoscaling groups, - load balancers... - ...because all applications can also get those permissions! - Just call the cloud's metadata service + get token w/ permissions - Applications are also "the VM" to the cloud